 1* Synology 2 bay NAS ($300)

-Actually, many security camera manufacturers, like Reolink, can provide a full range of security camera products including WiFi cameras, PoE cameras, and battery cams indoors and outdoors, so that you can always find the best and affordable security solution to fit your needs.
+Actually, many security camera manufacturers, like Reolink, can provide a full range of security cameras including WiFi cameras, PoE cameras, and battery cameras indoors and outdoors, so that you can always find the best and affordable security solution to fit your needs.